Ooma pricing, features, and limitations: Everything to know in 2026

 What is Ooma?

 Ooma is a residential and business VoIP provider designed to replace plain old telephone systems with your internet connection.
-You can use Ooma’s system on desk phones, laptops, or cell phones, which allow you to make calls, send texts, and hold video conferences — so long as they fall within Ooma’s strict limits.
+You can use Ooma’s system on desk phones, laptops, or cell phones.
+This allows you to make calls, send texts, and hold video conferences — as long as they fall within Ooma’s strict limits.

 What are the disadvantages of Ooma?